singh-inder/supabase-automated-self-host/readme.md

 Thats it!

-After script completes successfully, cd into `supabase/docker` directory and run `docker compose up -d`.
+After script completes successfully, cd into `supabase-automated-self-host/docker` directory and run `docker compose up -d`.
 Wait for containers to be healthy and you're good to go.
-To access dashboard outside your network, make sure that your firewall allows traffic on port 80 and 443.
+To access dashboard outside your network, make sure that your firewall allows traffic on ports 80 and 443.

 ## How this differs from coolify: